 The Law School opened in 1895 as Temple College’s Department of Law.
 The school’s first Dean, Henry S. Borneman, proposed to Russell Conwell that he organize evening courses in the study of law for students wishing to prepare for the bar examination.
-Dr. Conwell – though not a lawyer – carefully replied: “[Y]ou go ahead.
+Dr. Conwell carefully replied: “[Y]ou go ahead.
 If it is a success, it is your success; if it is a failure, it is your failure.”
 Borneman appointed himself as Dean and proceeded to recruit a faculty.
 Although he planned to establish both a day and evening division, the day division attracted no students and was canceled, while 46 students initially enrolled in the evening division.
 The Law School graduated its first class (of 16) in 1901.
 It received accreditation from the Pennsylvania State Board of Bar Examiners in 1907.

 James E. Beasley

-The Temple University Beasley School of Law is named in honor of James E. Beasley, Sr., a legendary Philadelphia trial lawyer and a member of the class of 1956, in gratitude for one of the largest gifts ever given to an American law school.
+The Temple University Beasley School of Law is named in honor of James E. Beasley, Sr., a legendary Philadelphia trial lawyer and a member of the class of 1956, in gratitude for one of the largest gifts given to an American law school at the time.
 Jim Beasley was, in many ways, the consummate “Temple Lawyer” – tenacious, hard-working, and committed to helping people who had nowhere else to turn.
 Born to a working-class family in West Philadelphia, Beasley attended Temple University on the GI Bill and then enrolled in Temple Law School.
 He went on to establish his own firm, now known as The Beasley Firm, and became nationally known as an outstanding litigator with several landmark verdicts.
 His transformative gift has helped to ensure that new Temple Lawyers will have what it takes to succeed on their terms for generations to come.

 Law School classes were initially held in College Hall, on Temple’s main campus.
 In 1910, the school relocated to Center City Philadelphia, where it had many homes over the years, including a location over a shoe repair shop, another above the noisy printing presses of the Philadelphia Ledger, and one in the Gimbel’s Department Store (where students had to walk through the retail merchandise floors to get to class).
 In 1954, the Law School returned to the University’s main campus, and in 1973, it moved into its current main building, Klein Hall.